dkirkby/E4S/setup.md

 Adafruit CircuitPython 5.3.1 on 2020-07-13; Adafruit Metro M4 Airlift Lite with samd51j19
 ```

 The `lib` folder on your **CIRCUITPY** drive contains python modules to support basic interaction with the M4 hardware.
 Some of the components in your kit will require additional libraries to be installed later by copying them to this folder.
+Instructions for that are [here](libraries.md).

 You have completed your M4 setup and are ready to install a code editor.